eaton-lab/toytree/README.rst

 Styling options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-toytree utilizes toyplot to generate tree figures, a modern Python plotting
+By default toytree generates figures in HTML, following the design
-library that is designed for the web.
-The default format used by toyplot
+ethos of toyplot, which is designed to generate figures for the web
-is HTML (though you can save figures in additional formats like SVG),
+(though they can also be saved in common formats like SVG).
-and it uses familiar CSS styling options to modify plot components.
+It uses CSS styling options to modify plot components that will be
-The figure below demonstrates how many styling options can be applied
+familiar to users with web-design experience.
+The figure below
-to a tree plot.
+demonstrates several styling options that can be applied to a tree plot.

 .. code:: python